 Let’s regard how to practice solitude and silence.
 It has two steps.
 The first one is getting used to solitude, and then using it to your advantage in some purposeful activity.
 It is concerned with better vision.
 The second one is adding to solitude silence as well (“the best music” as the saying goes), and making both elements into a single practice; this one is very close to mindfulness and concerned with intellectual evolution.
 There is no distinct border between these two steps as it were, and we are outlining them for clarity.
 You can regard the written below as a recommendation that you can adapt to your needs and lifestyle.

 1. Once you carved out some quiet time, do not succumb to your emotions, those fantasies which compose your underlying mood and attitude for a short period.
 Disregard agitation, boredom, and fear.
-Do not go for the first thing you would commonly do – calling a friend, turning on the TV, listening to music (although, attentive listening to challenging and unknown music can be employed later as an object of concentration), etc. Just stay for a while in silence and get used to a new feeling.
-Start an inner dialogue with yourself to question your state, your knowledge, and your notion of the world (if there is such notion at all).
+Do not go for the first thing you would commonly do – calling a friend, turning on the TV, listening to music, etc. Just stay for a while in silence and get used to a new feeling.
+Start an inner dialogue with yourself to question your state, your knowledge, and your worldview.

 2. Disconnect from the past, appreciate what happened there and, at the same time, do not dwell on it trying to repeat it.
 Some history is good, some bad, and some neutral.
 If you live by a bad experience, then you may darken the present, if in the opposite, hold to a good experience, you may judge the present too harshly.
 A neutral one we usually forget because of its mediocrity, but if you remember it and bring it back, then you may detain your growth.
 Sometimes you will find yourself absorbed in the past or the future, neglecting the reflective state.
 Try gently to dive out of the absorption so that you can gain a new stance towards your common ways.